Log Home Insurance: Why It Costs More & How to Find Coverage

 Log Homes Insurance (Roberts & Associates) Log & timber frame homes in 40+ states Builder's Risk during construction + dwelling coverage

-National Real Estate Insurance Group (NREIG) Log cabins, including rentals & vacant properties CabinArmor policy with up to $1M liability
+National Real Estate Insurance Group (NREIG) Log cabins, including rentals & vacant properties CabinArmor program tailored to log construction and rental risks

 Chubb / AIG Private Client High-value log & custom homes Guaranteed replacement cost available

-State Farm / Nationwide Log homes in lower-risk locations Standard HO-3 with log home endorsements
+State Farm / Farmers / USAA / American Family / Liberty Mutual / Nationwide Log homes in lower-risk locations Standard HO-3 with log home endorsements

 E&S Carriers High-risk or hard-to-place log homes Flexible underwriting for remote locations